-Cheong Chee Yun, a Malaysian, aged 57, is a chartered accountant member of the Malaysian Institute of Accountants, a member of the Certified Practising Accountant Australia (CPA Australia) and also a member of the Asian Chartered Institute of Bankers.
-In 1985, he graduated with a Bachelor of Accounting (Hons) from Universiti Malaya.
+Cheong Chee Yun, a Malaysian, aged 58, is a chartered accountant member of the Malaysian Institute of Accountants, a member of the Certified Practising Accountant Australia (CPA Australia) and also a member of the Asian Chartered Institute of Bankers.
+In 1985, he graduated with a

+Bachelor of Accounting (Hons) from Universiti Malaya.
 In the same year, he started his career as an executive officer with RHB Bank Bhd (then known as D&C Bank).
 He was involved in all branch operational aspects, corporate banking, trade financing and international banking matters and last held a managerial position.
 Thereafter, he joined a PC assembly and monitor manufacturer, KT Technology Sdn Bhd as Financial Controller in 1998.
-He then joined a software development and system integration company known as Object Solutions Sdn Bhd as director in 1999.
-In 2001, he joined Saferay (M) Sdn Bhd a manufacturer and exporter of Architectural Mouldings as an executive director.
-In 2003, he was also appointed a non-executive Director in CS Opto Semiconductors Sdn Bhd but had resigned in 2012.
+He then joined a software development and system integration company known as Object Solutions Sdn Bhd as Director in 1999.
+In 2001, he joined Saferay (M) Sdn Bhd a manufacturer and exporter of Architectural Mouldings as an Executive Director.
+In 2003, he was also appointed a Non-Executive Director in CS Opto Semiconductors Sdn Bhd but had resigned in 2012.
 In 2006, he was appointed as an Operational Director in Eastmont Sdn Bhd a building construction services company.
+He has since resigned in November 2018.
 He joined Enco Holdings Sdn Bhd, a biomass thermal energy solutions provider in 2012 as Head of Finance & Corporate Affairs and is now an Executive Director of the Company.
-He is also a director with Kencana BioEnergy Ptd Ltd, Singapore, a biomass power generation company.
+He is also a Director with Kencana Bio Energy Ptd Ltd, Singapore, a biomass power generation company.
+Moreover, he holds the post of Independent Non-Executive Director for Innity Bhd and ManagePay Systems Berhad currently.

+Dato' Theng Book

+Independent

-Independent Non-Executive Director
+Non-Executive Director

-Dato' Theng Book, a Malaysian aged 58, was appointed to the Board as our Independent Non-Executive Director on 27 February 2009.
+Dato' Theng Book, a Malaysian aged 59, was appointed to the Board as our Independent Non-Executive Director on 27 February 2009.
 He graduated with a Bachelor of Law from the University of London, United Kingdom in 1991, and holds a Certificate of Legal Practice.

-He also holds a Bachelor of Science from Campbell University, United States of America awarded in 1984, Diploma in Science from Tunku Abdul Rahman College awarded in 1984 and a Diploma of Business Studies from Institute of Commercial Management, United Kingdom awarded in 1986.
+He also holds a Bachelor of Science from Campbell University, United States of America awarded in 1984,

+Diploma in Science from Tunku Abdul Rahman College awarded in 1984 and a Diploma of Business Studies from Institute of Commercial Management, United Kingdom awarded in 1986.
 He began his career in the chemical business as a sales executive to the Chief Executive Officer of a foreign company involved in chemical manufacturing/trading, from 1984 to 1994.
 Since 1995, he has been practicing as an advocate and solicitor under the partnership known as Messrs Ling & Theng Book, Advocates & Solicitors.
-He is presently an independent non-executive Director of Ajiya Berhad.
+He is presently an Independent Non-Executive Director of Ajiya Berhad.

-Independent Non-Executive Director
+Lok Kai Chun Independent Non-Executive Director

-Lok Kai Chun, a Malaysian aged 65, was appointed to the Board as our Independent Non-Executive Director on 29 December 2015.
+Lok Kai Chun, a Malaysian aged 66, was appointed to the Board as our Independent Non-Executive Director on 29 December 2015.
 He graduated with a business administration degree in London.